telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart.md

 # Add the Shopping Cart

-The shopping cart for the Kendo UI Music Store is in **Scripts\App\cart.js**.
-All the functionality for the cart is encapsulated in a single object, created by calling the **Cart()** constructor.
+The shopping cart for the Kendo UI Music Store is located in `Scripts\App\cart.js`.
+All of its functionalities are encapsulated in a single object, created by calling the `Cart()` constructor.

+## Configuration

-## Store Cart Data
+### Store Cart Data

-The data for the items in the cart is held in the browser's HTML5 Local Storage.
+The data for the items in the cart is held in the HTML5 Local Storage of the browser.
 No data is sent back to the server when items are added or removed from the cart.

-Anywhere in the Music Store that the cart needs to be accessed, the **cart.getCart()** method is called.
+Anywhere in the Music Store that the cart needs to be accessed, the `cart.getCart()` method is called.
 This returns a Kendo UI DataSource object that contains the cart items.
-It also listens for the **change** event on the DataSource and on change will recalculate the total price for each item.
+It also listens for the `change` event on the DataSource and recalculates the total price for each item on change.
 Once the totals are updated, the cart data is also updated in the local storage.

-## Benefits of a Shared Cart DataSource
+### Use Shared Cart DataSource

-By providing a DataSource to bind against for cart data we give all parts of the application a way to be notified of cart data updates.
-For example, since the cart menu widget and cart checkout view are bound to the same datasource, if you navigate to the checkout page and remove an item from the cart the cart menu widget will immediately update.
+By providing a DataSource to bind against for cart data, all parts of the application are provided with a way to be notified of cart data updates.
+For example, since the cart menu widget and cart checkout view are bound to the same dataSource, if you navigate to the **Checkout** page and remove an item from the cart, the cart menu widget immediately updates.
 No extra JavaScript has to be written to accomplish this.
 The widget is notified of the DataSource change and knows to update.

-## Tracking the Total Price
+### Track the Total Price

-When the **getCart()** function creates a DataSource to represent the cart data and adds an aggregate for the totals.
+The example below demonstrates when the `getCart()` function creates a DataSource to represent the cart data and adds an aggregate for the totals.

+###### Example

     this.getCart = function () {
         if (!cartData) {